ChurroC/next-server-theme/README.md

 check if I do need /server on import also set up github actiosn for uploading to npm and testing espeicaly for analytics

+also run bun format in github action thoug me need to pull or fetch to get it sorted or just have a precommit hook